What is a Hash in Cryptocurrency?

 In crypto mining, new tokens are put into circulation.
 This process involves using hashing.

-Hashing involves taking the data from a block and processing it through a mathematical function, which produces an output of a fixed length.
+Hashing involves taking the data from a block and processing it through a mathematical function, producing a fixed-length output.
 By having a fixed-length output, the security of the process is increased.

-Solving a hash begins with the data found in the block header, and it essentially means solving a complex mathematical problem.
+Solving a hash begins with the data in the block header and essentially means solving a complex mathematical problem.

 1. Merkle Root: Imagine a huge tree with many branches, where each leaf represents a transaction.
 The Merkle root is like the very top of that tree, serving as a summary or fingerprint of all the transactions below it.
 It's calculated by taking pairs of transaction hashes, hashing them together, and repeating the process until there's only one hash left—the Merkle root.